MikeHopley/ftl-ships-strategy/index.md

 You urgently need non-missile offence.
 Ideally get good weapons, but you really need *two* weapons to make a reasonable loadout for sector 3, and that can be tricky without some luck.
 Nevertheless, a single non-missile weapon can at least reduce your missile usage, so consider damage-dealers like a Heavy Laser.
 Even an Ion Blast is good, as it’s cheap and helps against Zoltan Shields.

 Seriously consider buying a teleporter.
 This fixes your missile dependency and gives you a reliable way to win fights for a long time, as the Artemis is a great boarding support weapon.
-Unfortunately that means boarding with painfully slow Rocks and leaving just a pilot at home.
+Unfortunately that means boarding with slow Rocks and leaving just a pilot at home.
 At least the teleporter slots right next to the medbay.
 When you get more crew (especially Mantis and Engi), it will be much more comfortable.

-The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.
-Selling the Rock Plating and Hull Missile nets you 72 scrap.
-Bear in mind that the Hull Missile may still be useful if you bought a teleporter: you might get forced into an Abandoned sector 2.
+The Artemis has a 2-point weapons buffer, so delay shield upgrades enough to afford a weapon or teleporter.
+Selling the Rock Plating and Hull Missile nets you 72 scrap, so you only need to float 18 scrap.

+Bear in mind the Hull Missile may still be useful if you bought a teleporter: you might get forced into an Abandoned sector 2.
 Similarly, consider keeping the Rock Plating if you can: it has a blue option that guarantees a weapon in one reasonably common event in Engi, Rock, and Pirate sectors.
 Without the blue option, it’s 1/3 chance.

 Use missiles as efficiently as possible, but do use them against threatening weapons.
 Sometimes it might not be worth fighting a Zoltan ship.
 As a last resort, buy missiles: it’s better than being unable to win fights.
 Accept missile-heavy surrenders.